• Skip to primary navigation

 With rumors of new government incentives on the way to their home state of Washington, they knew they wanted to give their communities a chance to benefit from solar energy.

-Since 2017, Solgen Power has been ranked as the “12th Fastest Growing Company” by Inc 5000, employing over 1000 people and installing solar on over 8000 homes across the country.
+Since 2017, Solgen Power has been ranked as the “12th Fastest Growing Company” by Inc 5000, employing over 1000 people and installing solar on over 8000 homes nationwide.

 In addition, the company is one of the best solar companies in Ohio.